axgu/srp-lab-notebook/hcp_data/hcp_summary.md

 Line graphs were also created to visualize values at each ROI for certain time points.
 Data from the *Home Alone* movie was plotted, with ROIs on the x-axis and values on the y-axis.

 ![](roi_times.png)

+A video was created for this purpose as well.
+The value for each region of interest was plotted, and the video format was used to simulate each time point.

 <video src="homealone_vid.mp4" width=400px controls style="margin-left:20px">
 </video>